 One of the greatest things about super-slow strength training for injury prevention is that it takes less time than other methods.
 Often when people think of hitting the gym, they envision hours upon hours spent each week training their bodies.
 However, super-slow strength training actually takes less time and is more effective.
 Because super-slow strength training demands a lot from your muscles, you only need to do it a couple of times a week for just 30 minutes at a time.
 Even with this reduced time commitment, you’ll still see the results of other weight training methods.

-To learn more about super-slow strength training injury prevention, or to schedule a consult with one of our certified trainers, contact us today!
+To learn more about super-slow strength training injury prevention, or to schedule a consultation with one of our certified trainers, contact us today!